DSV8/FEUP-PFL/README.md

 :- dynamic name_of/2.
 ```

-In the third choice, the difficulty of each bot is dinamically placed in the fact base through teh difficulty/2 predicate.
+<div align="left"><font size="3">In the third choice, the difficulty of each bot is dinamically placed in the fact base through teh difficulty/2 predicate.</font></div>

 ```prolog
 % choose_difficulty(+Bot)